 Involution is the process by which the mammary gland returns to its non-lactating state, via weaning-induced cell death of milk-producing alveolar cells.
 The ubiquitin ligase RLIM functions as a critical survival factor specifically for the alveolar cell type in mammary glands of pregnant and lactating female mice.
 Research in the Bach lab aims to elucidate the molecular mechanisms of how RLIM promotes alveolar cell survival and how involution is triggered upon weaning.

-Autophagy is a process of “self-eating” that cells use to clear material and maintain their overall health and function.
-The Baehrecke laboratory studies how autophagy is regulated and functions in complex multi-cellular organisms using the fruit fly as a model system.
-Researchers in the laboratory screen for novel mechanisms that control autophagy and determine how autophagy functions to promote cell health and cell death in different cells and tissues within animals.
+Our lab studies how autophagy (self eating) is regulated and functions in complex multi-cellular organisms.
+Autophagy is used to clear materials from cells, and helps to maintain cell health.
+Researchers in the laboratory screen for novel mechanisms that control autophagy, and determine how autophagy functions to promote cell health and cell death in different cells and tissues within animals.

 Protein degradation via the ubiquitin-proteasome system is essential for cells to grow and divide.
 Consistent with this role, numerous ubiquitin ligases (E3s) that promote protein degradation, as well as deubiquitinating enzymes (DUBs) that antagonize E3 function, are mutated in cancer cells.
 However, the targets of most of these enzymes remain unknown.
 The Benanti Lab is using yeast as a model system to determine how conserved E3s and DUBs recognize and select their substrates, and to develop proteome-wide approaches to identify targets of these critical enzymes.